 Print this Page

-class, and experiential and contemplative teaching and learning.
+teaching in class, and experiential and contemplative teaching and learning.

 Contemplative Education courses are taught through the mode of 'contemplative teaching'